scar1377/intro-week-solution/day-1/javascript-intro/README.md

 ## `challenges`

-Try and figure out what is going on in `poem.txt`
+Try and figure out what is going on in `poem.js`

 ## `explore`